Target to close 9 stores including 3 in San Francisco, citing theft that threatens workers, shoppers – KION546

 “Our team continues to face an unacceptable amount of retail theft and organized retail crime,” Cornell told analysts.
 “Unfortunately, safety incidents associated with theft are moving in the wrong direction.”

-The announcement also comes as Target is still reeling from being targeted for its LGBTQ+ support, in particular, its displays of Pride Month merchandise.
-In late May, ahead of Pride Month, Target pulled some items in particular regions and made other changes after encountering hostility from some customers who confronted workers and tipped over displays.
-Target said the moves were made to protect workers in the store.
+The announcement also comes as Target is still reeling from being targeted for its LGBTQ+ support, in particular its displays of Pride Month merchandise.
+In late May, ahead of Pride Month, Target pulled some items in particular regions and made other changes after encountering hostility from customers who confronted workers and tipped over displays.
+Target said the moves were made to protect workers in the stores.

 The National Retail Federation, the nation’s largest retail trade group, said its latest security survey of roughly 177 retailers found that inventory loss — called shrink — clocked in at an average rate of 1.6 % last year, representing $112.1 billion in losses.
 That’s up from 1.4% the previous year.